joshmjazz-create/Mercado-Website/replit.md

 - Removed "Subscribe to Calendar" button from schedule page
 - Successfully implemented Google Calendar integration using public iCal feed (no API key required)
 - Updated calendar to auto-resync on every page reload and window focus for real-time updates
-- Added event filtering to only display events with "SHOW" in description
+- Added event filtering to only display events with exactly "SHOWS" (case-sensitive) in description
 - Implemented color detection from event descriptions (red, blue, green, purple, etc.)
 - Made venue locations clickable for navigation and removed backslashes from addresses
 - Updated Bio page to single "Biography" heading with continuous narrative text